Susmitha510/campus-sync/README.md

 ## Learning Outcomes

-This project helped in gaining practical knowledge of:
+This project provided practical experience in:

 * Full-stack web development using the MERN stack
-* RESTful API development
+* RESTful API development and integration
 * JWT-based authentication and authorization
-* MongoDB database design and integration
+* MongoDB database design and management
-* Email service integration using Brevo API
+* Email service integration using the Brevo Email API
-* State management and component-based architecture in React
+* Component-based architecture and state management in React
-* Responsive web design and deployment practices
+* Responsive web design and cloud deployment using Vercel and Railway

 ## Future Enhancements

-* Real-time messaging between collaborators
+* Real-time chat and messaging system
 * Notifications and reminders
 * File and document sharing
 * AI-powered career recommendations